 Admittedly, there are times where you just don’t want to go out in the cold.
 That’s when the progression of options turns to the treadmill, the gym, or some semblance of a home workout.
 Or, hot cocoa with whiskey.
 Do what ya gotta do!

-After the wait, what trails in the Truckee area tend to be ready to go first after the snow starts to melt (or during a dry spell)?
+After the wait, what trails in the Truckee area tend to be ready to go first after the snow starts to melt (or during an elongated dry spell)?
 Look for lower elevation, southern exposure trails, or trails a bit further East.
 And DPMR typically has a crowd-sourced trail conditions report that starts circulating in the spring.

 - Tahoe Pyramid Trail (mentioned above)

-- Glenshire/Canyon Springs trails
+- Canyon Springs trails (in Glenshire)